- Aggregation Operations >

 Example 1¶

-, and calculates the sum of the price
+by the cust_id, and calculates the sum of the price for each

 Alternative 1: (Recommended) You can rewrite the operation into an aggregation pipeline without translating the map-reduce function to equivalent pipeline stages: